Estimated reading time: 5 minutes

 3. Lack of Motivation

-Lack of motivation degrades an employee’s will power to take initiatives for the organization’s growth.
+Lack of motivation degrades an employee’s willpower to take initiative for the organization’s growth.
 This implies that they are not motivated by the spirit of contributing to the company’s success.
 This happens because lack of motivation leads to a dip in confidence level, which results in generating a feeling of incapability.

 How does employee engagement help in overcoming these obstacles?